Skip to main content

 Sitting on sofa writing in journal

-In January, we switch to new calendars and embrace a new year.
-For many people, it's a good time to evaluate your physical and mental health, and reflect on the changes you want to make in the coming year.
+In January, you switch to new calendars and embrace a new year.
+For many people, it's a good time to evaluate physical and mental health, and reflect on the changes you want to make in the coming year.

 About half of U.S. adults make at least one New Year's resolution tied to their health.
 Some will try to kick a bad habit, while others will try to pick up a good one.
 Either way, getting the courage to make a healthy change is the first step.